HumboldtCodeClub/SKCamera-Demo/README.md

 ## Implementation

-* Subclass SKCameraNode
+1. Add DemoCamera subclass of SKCameraNode to your project
-    1. Add DemoCamera.swift to your project of create a similar subclass.
+    * Add DemoCamera.swift to your project or create a similar subclass.
-* Add an instance of DemoCamera to a scene
+2. GameScene.swift
+Configure your camera in the init function of your scene.
-    1. Configure the camera
+    * Configure the camera attributes.
-    2. Set the scene's camera to the demo camera instance
+    * Set the scene's camera to the demo camera instance
-    3. Add the camera node as a child of the scene (so HUD can be displayed)
+    * Add the camera node as a child of the scene (so HUD can be displayed)
-    4. Call the camera's update function from the scene's update function
+    * Call the camera's update function from the scene's update function
+3. GameViewController.swift
-* Use gesture recognizers to update the camera's velocity based on user touch input
+Use gesture recognizers and touches to update the camera's velocity based on user touch input.
+    * Create a UIPanGestureRecognizer and selector function.
+Update the camera's x and y velocities based on the gesture recognizer velocity.
+    * Create a UIPinchGestureRecognizer and selector function.
+Update the camera's z velocity based on the gesture recognizer velocity.
+    * Implement the touchesBegan function and call the camera's stop function to give the effect of catching a moving camera under your finger.

 ## Dependencies